Law enforcement in Belgium: Federal Police

 The federal police (Federale Politie; Police Fédérale; Föderale Polizei) is in charge of both specialized and supralocal law enforcement operations, patrolling and ensuring the safety of the country's highways and is specialized in criminal investigation operations.
 The force is also tasked with delivering support to the local police forces.
 The federal police consists of approximately 12,300 personnel members (civilian and operational staff).

 The federal police is led by a general commissioner, a senior officer who holds the rank of chief superintendent.
-He or she heads the general commissioner's office.
+The commissioner heads the general commissioner's office.
 This office is responsible for management, strategy and policy of the federal police; ensuring the functioning of the integrated police (by coordinating with local police forces); coordinating and supporting the federal police units; internal and external communication and international cooperation.
 It is composed of the: